How To Create A Basic Home Gym

 There are still workouts sold on DVD, workouts on DVD available at your local library, not to mention a collection you might already have.
 So, having access to a DVD player can be a nice addition to your workout space.

 Streaming from the Internet gives you access to thousands of free workouts available on YouTube.
-There are many sites that offer online workouts, often for a very reasonable monthly fee.
+There are many paid sites that offer online workouts as well.
+My favorite is BeachBody On Demand.
+They have a wide range of workouts and the monthly membership is very reasonable.
+(Affiliate link)

 Some workouts simply require a good selection of music.
 However you get your tunes, be sure you have easy access to them in your workout space.
 Consider creating a playlist or two of music that makes you want to move!